Family Fun in 5 Hudson Valley Towns

 After the train, stop by the hard-to-miss Emerson Resort, whose collection of shops includes the Kaleidostore, an astronomy-themed toy store that houses the world’s largest kailedoscope .
 Enjoy the 8-minute Kailedoscope show then afterward take a break at the shoping complex’s café.

 Begin or end your day in Phoenicia, officially one of the coolest small towns in the U.S. In the morning try the enormous pancakes at Sweet Sue’s.
 Or head to Brio’s Pizzeria at lunchtime for wood-fired-oven pies.
 Of course, there’s the Ice Cream Station for an afternoon treat.

-Holiday Bonus: My favorite even in Rhinebeck is the Sinterklaas Festival (December 3.
-2011).
+Holiday Bonus: My favorite even in Rhinebeck is the Sinterklaas Festival in early December.
 Enjoy a puppet show, children’s parade, dance performances, free holiday treats, arts & crafts and a generally festive atmosphere.

 The town’s Trevor Zoo is a hidden gem where you won’t have to fight crowds here to see plenty of exotic animals.
 If the kids still have energy when you’re done, head to Tribute Garden Park in town for its pirate ship, fire truck, and spiral slide.